Would you rather have the government or your doctor prescribing the drugs you need for heart disease and cancer?

-As a result of the Canadian price-fixing, more of the newer and more effective pharmaceuticals for cancer and hypertension are unavailable in Canada.
+As a result of Canadian price fixing, more of the newer and more effective pharmaceuticals for cancer and hypertension are unavailable there.

 Because prescription drugs are more often used for preventive care, they stave off more debilitating, more costly medical conditions requiring expensive and lengthy hospitalization.